Part 4 of Schedule 2 of the Telecommunications Act 1997 sets out the rules for CSPs.

 - compromise investigations by law enforcement and national security agencies

-- mean people publish the wrong information in phone directories (for example, private numbers)
+- mean people publish the wrong information in phone directories (for example, private/silent numbers).

-We have a checklist you can download to help you give the right information to the integrated public number database.
+Use our IPND checklist to help you give the right information to the IPND.

 If a customer asks you for their information, you must:

-- give them the information within 20 business days
+- give the customer the information within 20 business days.

 Make sure you follow the rules when correcting information.
 For example, if a customer asks you to change the spelling of their name, check the spelling against a form of identification.